I have a new favorite chicken recipe.

 Cover dish or seal bag and refrigerate for 1-4 hours (longer is better).

 Preheat grill or grill pan to medium.
-Oil the grill rack or pan.
+Oil the grill or pan.
 Remove chicken from bag and place on grill or pan.
 Pour remaining marinade over chicken.
 Grill the chicken, turning once, until 165°F (~7-8 minutes per side).

 Makes 4 servings.